itzg/docker-minecraft-server/minecraft-server/README.md

 General JVM options can be passed to the Minecraft Server invocation by passing a `JVM_OPTS` environment variable.
 Options like `-X` that need to proceed general JVM options can be passed via a `JVM_XX_OPTS` environment variable.

+### HTTP Proxy

+You may configure the use of an HTTP/HTTPS proxy by passing the proxy's URL via the `PROXY` environment variable.
+In [the example compose file](docker-compose-proxied.yml) it references a companion squid proxy by setting the equivalent of

+    -e PROXY=proxy:3128